 What tools do you really need to prune your fruit tree?
 Zany Ciscoe Morris, Seattle garden guru, helps Kristen Ramer Liang sort out the choices.
 Ciscoe talks about how not to fall off a ladder (buy the right kind for pruning).
 He shares tips on hand pruners, loppers and saws.
 And he shows Kristen how to sharpen and clean her pruning tools.

 One of six educational videos produced for City Fruit.
 You can see the other five here.
-Role: Direction, production, videography, editing.
+Role: Direction, production, cinematography, editing.

 Shout on Every Corner